JustinGOSSES/Awesome-Earth-Artificial-Intelligence-visual-explorer/README.md

 <i>NOTE: You may be looking at a repository made with the template https://github.com/JustinGOSSES/awsome-list-visual-explorer-template or you may be looking at the actual code repository https://github.com/JustinGOSSES/awsome-list-visual-explorer-template.
 If the name of the code repository is not <b>awsome-list-visual-explorer-template</b>, you are looking at a code repository made with the template.</i>

 ## Description of this code repository if not the template:
-- Repository Name:
+- Repository Name: Awesome-Earth-Artificial-Intelligence-visual-explorer
-- Repository Authors:
+- Repository Authors: Justin GOsses
-- Purpose:
+- Purpose: Visualize the Awesome-Earth-Artificial-Intelligence awesome list
-- Link To Awesome List Sourced In This Code Project:
+- </b>Link To Awesome List Sourced In This Code Project</b>: <b><a href="https://justingosses.github.io/Awesome-Earth-Artificial-Intelligence-visual-explorer/explore/">https://justingosses.github.io/Awesome-Earth-Artificial-Intelligence-visual-explorer/explore/</a></b>
+- Last Ran in Full On: 2021-11-24

 ### Contributing to this repository if not the template
 ------------ INFORMATION GOES HERE ------------